open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 ### Internal Types

-All types and constnats that instrumentation needs internally to implement the instrumentation logic.
-This can include extentions to instrumented package interfaces (for example - when adding data to existing objects), symbols for patches, enums etc.
+All types and constants that instrumentation needs internally to implement the instrumentation logic.
+This can include extensions to instrumented package interfaces (for example - when adding data to existing objects), symbols for patches, enums etc.

 #### File Name

-It is sometimes convinent to place these declrations in a dedicated file which can then be imported from various insturmentation files such as `instrumentation.ts`, `utils.ts` or test files.
+It is sometimes convenient to place these declarations in a dedicated file which can then be imported from various instrumentation files such as `instrumentation.ts`, `utils.ts` or test files.

 The file SHOULD be named `internal-types.ts`.